Published: October 24, 2018 • Last updated: July 28, 2021 at 13:51 pm

 This article provides key tips, advice and everything else you’ll need to be aware of on your journey to becoming a homeowner.
-First, watch this video, and then continue reading below to save yourself big-time in the heartbreak and disappointment department!
+So first, watch this video, and then continue reading below to save yourself big-time in the heartbreak and disappointment department!

 First Things First: 5 Signs You’re Ready to Buy Your First Home